Sibley, Louisiana

 Sibley is a town in south Webster Parish, Louisiana, United States.
 The population was 1,218 at the 2010 census.
 It is part of the Minden Micropolitan Statistical Area.

-Community highlights

-The former Sibley High School, now known as Lakeside Junior and Senior High School, is located south of town off Louisiana Highway 7.
+The former Sibley High School, now known as Lakeside Junior/Senior High School, is located south of town off Louisiana Highway 7.
 The Sibley Town Hall was relocated to a portion of the former Sibley High School campus.